Wickham Bishops: Girlguiding in Wickham Bishops

 Witham South District of GirlGuiding UK covers the area of Wickham Bishops, Great Totham and the surrounding villages; it is made up of two Rainbow packs for girls aged 5–7 years old and a Brownie pack for girls aged 7–10.

 Scouting in Wickham Bishops

 1st Beacon Hill is a part of Maldon and East Essex Scouts and is made up of Beaver, Cubs and Scout packs for boys and girls who live in Wickham Bishops, Great Totham and the surrounding villages.

 Transport

-Wickham Bishops is located close to the A12 road.
+The B1018 runs through Wickham Bishops and the villages nearest major road is the A12 road.

 The village once had a railway station of its own on the Witham–Maldon branch line, which opened in 1848 and closed in 1964.
 Nowadays, the nearest railway station is Witham on the Great Eastern Main Line.

 The number 90 bus service runs between Maldon, Wickham Bishops and Witham generally every half an hour on weekdays.

 Notable people

-England cricket captain Alastair Cook lived in Wickham Bishops as a boy.
+Former England cricket captain Sir Alastair Cook lived in Wickham Bishops as a boy.